dustywhite7/Econ8310/SlidesCode/9 - Random Forest.md

 **Boosting**:
 - Better Performance (generally)
-- Still vulnerable to overfitting
+- More vulnerable to overfitting

 ---

 # Tree Problems

-One drawback to bagging can be illustrated by thinking about how decision trees are generated.
+One drawback to bagging can be illustrated by thinking about how decision trees are generated
 1. Find the biggest information gain
 2. Split the tree
 3. On each branch, find the next best information gain